← Back to Stories

 Key details reported by multiple sources:

-• Woolworths will pay an extra 10 cents per litre to fewer than 20 direct farmer suppliers for its Farmers' Own brand starting April 2026
+• Woolworths is paying an extra 10c per litre to fewer than 20 direct suppliers for its Farmers’ Own brand milk, effective immediately.

-• Norco, a dairy cooperative with 190 farmer-shareholders in NSW and Queensland, will increase prices for farmers and retailers after a board meeting in April 2026
+• Norco, a dairy cooperative with 190 farms in NSW and Queensland, will increase prices for its farmers and retailers, with details to be announced after a board meeting in April 2026.

-• The Middle East war has disrupted global fuel and fertiliser supplies, with 60% of Australia’s urea sourced from the region now in short supply
+• The Middle East war has caused diesel prices to rise to $3.20 per litre (up 6c in one week) and urea fertiliser prices to triple, with 60% of Australia’s supply sourced from the region.

 Points of Difference